zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 </html>
 ```

-There’s a lot going on above — let’s break down what we’ve written in the `<body>` element:
+There's a lot going on above — let's break down what we've written in the `<body>` element:

 * Our body section begins with a `<nav>` element and two navigation items (as `<li>` elements) that include anchor (`<a>`)tags linking to the _About Me_ and _Contact Me_ sections in the markup.
 * Next we include a `<main>` element with an id attribute (`id="main-content"`).
 This element indicates to browsers, screen readers, and other assistive technologies that this is where the primary content of the page is located.